-Bank line of credit, dividends payable, and accounts payable and accrued liabilities are classified as financial liabilities at amortized cost.
+Bank line of credit, dividends payable, and accounts payable, liability to certain investors and accrued liabilities are classified as financial liabilities at amortized cost.

-The tables in note 9 of the financial statements present the fair values of the Corporation's financial instruments as at March 31, 2023 and December 31, 2022.
+The tables in note 10 of the amended and restated financial statements present the fair values of the Corporation's financial instruments as at March 31, 2023 and December 31, 2022.